BYU investigation finds no racial slurs against Duke player

 The Gamecocks were scheduled to start the season at home against BYU on Nov.
 7, then play at the Utah campus during the 2023-24 season.

-Staley released a statement through the school Friday, standing by her earlier decision to cancel the series.

-“After my personal research, I made a decision for the well-being of my team,” Staley said.
-“I regret that my university, my athletics director Ray Tanner and others got drawn into the criticism of a choice that I made.”

 BYU said it remains committed to rooting out racism wherever it is found.
-The school also said it understands some will criticize its investigation as being selective in its review.
+The school also said it understands some will criticize their investigation as being being selective in its review.

 ”To the contrary, we have tried to be as thorough as possible in our investigation, and we renew our invitation for anyone with evidence contrary to our findings to come forward and share it,” the school said.